srdsoumya/Test/README.md

 * AWS_REGION

 Note : Access keys are long-term credentials for an IAM user, for best practice ues IAM profile or role.
-No configuration required for this blueprint component because its parameterized.
+However no configuration required for this custom maven dependency blueprint because its parameterized.

 ## Implementation